zakishaheen/LetsHack/Outline.md

 - Selecting what to build in a hackathon
 	- Maintaining a hacklist
 	- tech-mash technique
+- Selecting a team
+- Building your own team
 - Hackathon Strategies
 - Questions and Actions